-Pursuant to 24 CFR § 570.489(g), all grantees must comply with federal procurement requirements.
-The Department will review the grantee's procurement documents for services (i.e., administrative sub-contractor, Davis-Bacon consultant, etc.) at time of monitoring.
+Pursuant to 24 CFR §570.489(g), all Grantees must comply with federal procurement requirements.
+The Department will review the Grantee's procurement documents for services (i.e., administrative sub-contractor, Davis-Bacon consultant, etc.) at time of monitoring or upon request.

-Requirements for federal procurement can be found at 2 CFR § 200.317-326.
+Requirements for federal procurement can be found at 2 CFR §200.317-326.
 Applicants are responsible for meeting all federal procurement standards for goods and services funded through federal programs.
 Failure to meet procurement requirements may result in disqualification, recapture of federal funds, and debarment.